ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Dual Mode Visualization.md

 *   An already processed .gct file can also serve as input to the app.
 *   The internal standard file is optional.

+#Caveats
+Pathways analysis only works when the data has KEGG Ids within the “compoundId” column.

 #Tutorial

 Select *Dual Mode Data Visualization (Metabolomics App)* from the dashboard under the *Metabolomics Data* Tab as shown in Figure 8.
 Create a *New Workspace* or choose from the existing one from the dop-down and provide the *Name of the Session* to be redirected to Dual Mode Data Visualisation (Metabolomics App)'s upload page.